fmgarage/ft-fms-docker/README.md

 ### Stopping and Restarting the Server

 At the moment, quitting Docker Desktop will not gracefully close your databases or stop the server.
-To prevent your databases from being corrupted by the hard shutdown, always stop the container with `tools/stop_server` or use the *fmsadmin stop server* command beforehand.
+To prevent your databases from being corrupted by the hard shutdown, always stop the container in Docker Dashboard, with `tools/stop_server` or use the *fmsadmin stop server* command beforehand.